Sunday, July 28, 2019

 The Who - "Happy Jack"

-This is a followup from our previous blog entry about a revised version of The Who's My Generation album.
+This is a follow-up to my previous blog entry about a revised version of The Who's My Generation album.
 Soniclovenoize recreated Jigsaw Puzzle (see http://albumsthatneverwere.blogspot.com/2015/10/the-who-jigsaw-puzzle.html) a few years ago, an album that had been planned but eventually scrapped in favor of A Quick One.

 SIDE A